Photo: Fotolia_WavebreakMedia

 Suhrkamp Verlag has also dealt with the history of electronic music in the form of a number of “Oral History” publications [2], [3],[4] in recent years.

 Services rendered in the field of electronic music can be classified as economic goods in the “culture and creative industries”.[5]
-The importance of the creative industries for the metropolitan region was recently examined by the "Economy and Infrastructure" forum of the European Metropolitan Region Nuremberg [6]and identified a "great importance of the metropolitan region of Nuremberg within the German music industry" (page 48) and sees Nuremberg "as that Bavarian city which offers the most efficient breeding ground for innovative music scenes ” (page 52).
+The importance of the creative industries for the metropolitan region was recently examined by the "Economy and Infrastructure" forum of the Nuremberg Metropolitan Region [6]and identified a "great importance of the metropolitan region of Nuremberg within the German music industry" (page 48) and sees Nuremberg "as that Bavarian city which offers the most efficient breeding ground for innovative music scenes ” (page 52).
 The American sociologist Richard Florida[7] repeatedly emphasises the positive influence of the so-called “creative class” on a region.

 So far, there has been a lack of suitable offers in the academic teaching landscape in Germany - the demand has so far mainly been met by private providers.
 This is where this summer school course should start.